strata-mvc/strata/docs/saving.md

 ## Preparing the view

 Though the form is loaded through a shortcode, there will still be templating involved.
-In the controller above, when `$this->_form->toHtml($this->viewVars)` is called the form object will try to load template file located under `[current_theme]/templates/forms/*`.
+In the controller above, when `$this->_form->toHtml()` is called the form object will try to load template file located under `[current_theme]/templates/forms/*`.
 The name of the template is based on the `formKey` parameter sent in when constructing the `SongForm` object.

 Should your form have steps, the template's file name will have the current step name to it: `[current_theme]/templates/forms/songs.step1.php`.